reevee-codes/java-backend-interview-notes/README.md

 4. Decryption: The private key on the server-side is used for the decryption of the data that has been encrypted by the public key

+-**DOM**<br>
+Document Object Model, made of html/css, every element of HTTP is called node.
+Nodes can have ancestors and descendants.
+You can edit objects, for example: document.title = 'New!';<br>

 - ---------------------------------
 <h3>HTTP Methods (http verbs)</h3>
 GET - retrieves data <br>